20k/crapmud_documentation/README.md

 In the event that your http lib dislikes binary, you can use register client_hex and auth client_hex to process hex instead.
 The format is little endian.
 If you ask for hex, the response will be "command ####register secret_hex <128bytekeyashex>"

+#### Autocompletes

+You may request an autocomplete from the server with the format "client_scriptargs script.name".
+Additionally, to request the experimental JSON mode use "client_scriptargs_json script.name"

+There is currently no way to batch autocompletes together, however with websockets being the default, this isn't so much of an issue

 ### Server -> client

 Responses from the server to "client_command "s are of the form "command \<RESPONSE\>"